MicrosoftDocs/visualstudio-docs/docs/deployment/deploying-applications-services-and-components-resources.md

 - [Deploy an ASP.NET container to a container registry](../containers/hosting-web-apps-in-docker.md)
 - [Deploy to Docker Hub](../containers/deploy-docker-hub.md)

-## Azure DevTest Labs
+## DevTest Labs

 Use the Folder deployment option in the Publish tool if you want to deploy to Azure DevTest Labs.

 For complete steps, see [Publish app for testing on an Azure DevTest Labs VM](/azure/devtest-labs/test-app-azure).
-In this article, the folder publish steps apply to .NET Core/.NET 5+.
-The rest of these instructions apply to both .NET and .NET Framework.
+In the linked article, the folder publish steps apply to .NET Core/.NET 5+.
+The rest of the instructions apply to both .NET and .NET Framework.
 For .NET Framework ClickOnce apps, you can use the [Publish Wizard](../deployment/how-to-publish-a-clickonce-application-using-the-publish-wizard.md) to publish to a folder.

 ## Folder